fuzzzerd/fmdata/README.md

 ### Using IHttpClientFactory

-Constructors take an `HttpClient` and you can setup the DI pipeline in Startup.cs like so.
+Constructors take an `HttpClient` and you can setup the DI pipeline in Startup.cs like so for standard use:

 ```csharp
 services.AddSingleton<FMData.ConnectionInfo>(ci => new FMData.ConnectionInfo